imiryna/alias-game/README.md

 - MongoDB connection initialized via `server.js`.
 - Socket.io events are managed in `socketManager.js`.
 - Game automatically ends after **10 rounds**, but can also be ended manually with `/api/game/:id/end`.

 ---

+🐳 Docker Setup & Commands
+⚙️ Overview

+This project includes a Dockerfile and a docker-compose.yml to simplify local development and deployment.
+Three services are defined in docker-compose.yml:

+Service	Description	Port
+app	Node.js backend (Alias Game API)	3000 mongo	MongoDB database	27017 mongo-express	Web UI for MongoDB	8081

+All environment variables are managed via .env.

+Create and run containers with docker (MongoDB + App):

+docker-compose up --build

+---